nyorain/vil/docs/own/design.md

 Anyways, we'd have to do *full* record matches (i.e. not just the sections) at some points, which makes this whole concept probably impossible.

+(hm, otoh, we have pretty much just linear complexity if we do this algorithm the right way.
+Might be able to make it work).

 # Should there be struct PipelineBarrier2Cmd?

 Or should it be merged with the original PipelineBarrierCmd